-Netsh is a command-line utility tool that basically helps Windows users to restore network connectivity on the PC.
+Netsh is a command-line utility tool that helps Windows users to restore network connectivity on the PC.
 ‘Winsock’ means ‘Windows Sockets’.
-It’s a set of files that allow Windows programs to easily connect to the internet and other computers.
-If you’re unexpectedly seeing no servers at your end then you can follow this method.
+It’s a file set that allows Windows programs to connect to the internet and other computers easily.
+If you unexpectedly see no servers at your end, you can follow this method.
 To do it:

 - Press the Win+R keys to open the Run dialog box.